 (See also Overview of Thrombotic Disorders.)

-Antithrombin is a protein that inhibits thrombin and factors Xa, IXa, and XIa, thereby inhibiting thrombosis.
+Antithrombin is a plasma protein that inhibits thrombin and factors Xa, IXa, and XIa, thereby inhibiting thrombosis.

 Acquired deficiencies occur in patients with disseminated intravascular coagulation, liver disease, or nephrotic syndrome, or during heparin therapy.
 Heparin exerts its anticoagulant effect by activating antithrombin.